Constraints on branes' geometry from massive vector KK modes: Constraints on the geometry from the gauge invariance

-which is crucial to the gauge invariance of the effective action.
-This is the most different with that in the branes with one extra dimension, where no constraint is needed.
+This relationship, Eq. \eqref{c123}, is crucial to the gauge invariance of the effective action.
+In contrast, for scenarios involving branes with a single extra dimension, no such constraint on the brane is required.